Online CNA Classes in Ohio: Top Schools & More

 FIND PROGRAMS NEAR YOU:

-Prospective students searching for the shortest online CNA classes in Ohio may like the nurse aide program at the Ohio State Career Training Center (OSTC), which can be completed in two and a half weeks.
+Prospective students searching for the shortest online CNA classes in Ohio may like the nurse aide program at the Ohio State Career Training Center (OSCTC), which can be completed in two and a half weeks.
 Students gain a foundation in body mechanics, nutrition, human disease processes, infection control, communication, and resident rights.
-Students learn basic personal care skills that they practice during two days (16 hours) of clinicals.
+Students learn basic personal care skills that they practice for two days (16 hours) of clinicals.
+Clinicals are always held during the day.
+OSCTC also provides weekend clinical opportunities.

 OSCTC is a state-approved test site, which streamlines the testing process for students.
 For those interested in pursuing a nursing degree or a CNA to LPN bridge program, note that this class is the prerequisite course required by several Ohio nursing schools.